Aviation glossary & flight tracking terminology

 Each kind of aircraft is assigned an aircraft type, which is a standardized name for the aircraft.
 Type codes are assigned by ICAO and consist of two to four letters and numbers.
 These type codes are often used when filing flight plans.
 We use these type codes on Flightradar24 for filtering aircraft.

-For each flight tracked on Flightradar24 the calibrated altitude reported from the aircraft, which is a pressure-derived value, is displayed.
+For each flight on Flightradar24 the pressure-derived barometric altitude is reported by the aircraft.
 Extended Mode S Data received from some aircraft also includes the GPS-derived altitude of the aircraft.

 Air traffic control (ATC)